Molcher History, Family Crest & Coats of Arms

 Early Notables of the Molcher family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Molcher Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Molcher Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Molcher family to the New World and Oceana
+Migration of the Molcher family

 Some of the first settlers of this family name or some of its variants were: Philip Melchoir, who sailed to Philadelphia in 1732.
 Among the many who followed this first settler were: Nichlaus Melcher, who sailed to Philadelphia in 1736.